Liu Dianzuo: Club career

 On 1 January 2015, Liu transferred to fellow top tier side Guangzhou R&F. He made his debut for the club on 10 February 2015 in a 3-0 win against Warriors FC in the preliminary round of the 2015 AFC Champions League.
 He lost his starting position to Cheng Yuelei towards the end of the 2015 season.

-On 11 February 2016, Liu transferred to Guangzhou R&F's city rivals Guangzhou.
+On 11 February 2016, Liu transferred to Guangzhou R&F's city rivals Guangzhou FC.
 He made his debut for the club on 3 May 2016 in a 1-0 win against Sydney FC in the last group match of the 2016 AFC Champions League.
 Liu played as backup to Zeng Cheng in the 2016 season and made seven league appearances after Zeng's injury in September 2016.
 After several seasons he would finally go on to displace Zeng as the club's first choice goalkeeper and go on to win the 2019 Chinese Super League title with the club.
 At the end of the 2021 league season his club would admit that they were in financial difficulties and would allow their first choice players to leave the team.

 On 29 April 2022, he signed with newly promoted top tier side Wuhan Three Towns.
 He would go on to make his debut on 3 June 2022, in a league game against Hebei, which ended in a 4-0 victory.
 After the game he would go on to establish himself as a regular within the team that won the 2022 Chinese Super League title.

+On 18 February 2025, Liu joined Chinese Super League club Chengdu Rongcheng.

 International career

 In February 2014, Liu received his first call-up to the Chinese national team during 2015 AFC Asian Cup qualification to play against Iraq; however, he sat on the bench as an unused substitute.

 On 10 December 2019, Liu made his international debut in a 1-2 defeat to Japan in the 2019 EAFF E-1 Football Championship.

+On 12 December 2023, Liu was named in China's squad for the 2023 AFC Asian Cup in Qatar.